encarbassot/fishfetch/readme.md

 ![Screenshot](https://github.com/encarbassot/fishfetch/blob/main/screenshot.png)

-And beacose im using Fish as a shell, the ascii-art its a cute fish
+And because I'm using Fish as a shell, the ascii-art is a cute fish

-Also there is an option for extended info
+Also, there is an option for extended info

 ![Screenshot-large](https://github.com/encarbassot/fishfetch/blob/main/screenshot-large.png)